taiseit/ATLA/README.md

 * Heroku

 ### How it Works
 The <a href="https://animemotivation.com/avatar-the-last-airbender-quotes/">target website</a> was first scraped using Selenium and its HTML was parsed using BeautifulSoup.
 Pandas was used to insert the text and author of each quote into series and create a dataframe.
 A csv of the dataframe was then generated and imported into an Sqlite database.
-Both Python and the micro web framework Flask were utilized to develop the application logic and structure, and the quotes were queried using SQLAlchemy methods.
-The quotes were then displayed on the frontend (HTML & CSS) using Jinja.
-Finallym, Heroku was used to deploy the application. <br>
+Both Python and the micro web framework Flask were utilized to develop the application logic and structure.
+The quotes were queried from the database using SQLAlchemy methods, and displayed on the frontend (HTML & CSS) using Jinja.
+Finally, the application was deployed on Heroku. <br>
 View the deployed app <a href="https://atlaquotes.herokuapp.com">here</a>

 ### Future Iterations